 Fallon Theater - A wide variety of live theater at a quality equal to any theater in the state in a historic dance hall/theater.

 Kamice's Photographic Establishment - 21st century photographs in 19th century costumes and settings.

-Matelot Gulch Mining and Hidden Treasure Gold Mine Tours - Panning lessons, mining supply store, souvenirs, gold bought and sold.
+Matelot Gulch Mining - Panning lessons, mining supply store, souvenirs, gold bought and sold.